m-doescode/openblocks/docs/autogen.md

 Here are its parameters:

-- `name` - Required parameter, this is the name of the property itself.
-The name of the field is not taken into consideration (subject to change)
+- `name` - Option, name of the property.
+If this is not specified, it will use the field's name, with the first letter capitalized
 - `hidden` - Flag, marks the property as hidden from the editor.
 - `no_save` - Flag, the property should not be deserialized nor serialized
 - `readonly` - Flag, the property cannot be assigned to